nasa-hunch/website/README.md

 # nasa-hunch

-Redesigning the NASA hunch website according to NASA styling guidelines.
+Redesigning the NASA hunch website.

+## Setup

+We use NodeJS, Yarn, and Prisma.
+Make sure you have them installed.